 - Find accounts, people and online communities that align with your goals and values.
 Are you looking to network, to learn something new, to join a safe place with like-minded people or are you looking to volunteer and get involved?

 - Consider how the accounts or people would be beneficial to you and what would be the best way to start a conversation.
 Is there a recent post that resonates with you?
 Do they know someone you know?
-Do you share common a interest?
+Do you share a common interest?

 - Send them a message.
 Leave a value added comment under a post you find particularly relevant or informative.
 Share their post.
 Any of these should be informed by the connection you feel already from #2 above.